Syngio/JailbreakArchive/README.md

 You could use some of these place files to re-script the game (And have your own Jailbreak, how cool does that sound!).

+This repo was heavily inspired by [this](https://github.com/Iitozinnamon/Phantom-Forces-Source) one, make sure to check it out too.

 # **Contents**

 This repository's contents are divided in two different categories: saveinstances & rescripts.
 These are also organized by year for ease of access.